cwgoes/pluranimity.org/_posts/2019-05-19-comparative-advantages-distributed-ledgers.md

 <span id="5">5</span>: Such that the subset of parties responsible for executing {% ihighlight haskell %} F {% endihighlight %} cannot indefinitely censor any subset of transactions, as might be provided by (threshold decryption).<br />
 <span id="6">6</span>: Such that bandwidth and compute required is proportional only in the size of the query, not the size of state, and that the querying client cannot be fooled. (current examples: TM lite client proofs).<br />
 <span id="7">7</span>: As might be provided by a verifiable-delay function with difficulty adjustment (cite: Wachowski VDF paper). <br />
-<span id="8">8</span>: Meaning that specific transaction details (sender, amount, code) can be private to a user while ruleset verification (supply conservation, invariant fulfillment) is performed on the ledger, as likely will be provided by zero-knowledge proof constructions (current examples: Zerocash, ZEXE).<br />
+<span id="8">8</span>: Meaning that specific transaction details (sender, amount, code) can be private to a user while ruleset verification (supply conservation, invariant fulfilment) is performed on the ledger, as likely will be provided by zero-knowledge proof constructions (current examples: Zerocash, ZEXE).<br />
 <span id="9">9</span>: [List of top ten firms by market capitalization](https://en.wikipedia.org/wiki/List_of_public_corporations_by_market_capitalization).
 I count Microsoft, Apple, Amazon, Alphabet, Facebook, Alibaba Group, and Tencent as operating commons.<br />
 <span id="10">10</span>: [The Age of Surveillance Capitalism](https://www.goodreads.com/book/show/26195941-the-age-of-surveillance-capitalism), Shoshana Zuboff - the Marxist ontological frame obscures the argument, but this is still the best detailed expose I've found.<br />
 <span id="11">11</span>: [Blockchains and the Opportunity of the Commons](https://marginalrevolution.com/marginalrevolution/2018/06/blockchains-opportunity-commons.html), Tyler Cowen.<br />